purpasmart96/nones/README.md

 Currently only a few games run.
 Only NROM and few MMC1 based games are currently supported.

+Audio support is early and currently only supports square/pulse channels.

 ### Building and running

 Requires a C11 compiler and SDL3